Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 Who is this course right for?

-• Beginner trying to start backend development
+• A beginner looking to start backend development for the first time

 • A frontend developer curious about Express.js